-Stop sobbing over the flaming Note 7 and buy a Mate 9 (if you can find one)
+Huawei Mate 9 review

 Lightning fast performance

 Huawei doesn’t use the Qualcomm Snapdragon 821, or any Qualcomm chip, in its flagship phones.
-The Mate 9 introduces the Kirin 960 octa-core processor, which is the first to use ARM’s new A73 design, bringing it right up to date.
+The Mate 9 introduces the Kirin 960 octa-core processor, which is the first to use ARM’s newer A73 design, bringing it right up to date.
 It’s a monster.
 Regardless of the task, game, or app, the Mate 9 sprinted along, never showing any signs of fatigue.

 Put the phone through the usual benchmark tests, and it comes close to Snapdragon 821 devices, such as the OnePlus 3T, depending on the test.
 It’s worth remembering the Mate 9 has 4GB of RAM, rather than the OnePlus 3T’s 6GB.
 On AnTuTu, the Mate 9 scores 132,922, which is way below the OnePlus 3T’s average 166,000.
 Geekbench 4 is more interesting, as it records 5,893, considerably more than the OnePlus 3T’s 4,390.
 Gaming benchmark app 3D Mark returned a 2,389 score on Slingshot Extreme.

+That said, the Mate 9 can’t measure up to the newer Snapdragon 835 in the Galaxy S8.
+In PCMark, the 835 scores about 10 percent higher than the Kirin 960.
+And in GFXBench GL, which tests the chips’ graphics performance, it maintains around a 30 percent lead on the Snapdragon 821.

-Most importantly, the tiny stutters and pauses we’ve seen in older Huawei phones, almost certainly caused by EMUI, are gone on the Mate 9.
+But importantly, the tiny stutters and pauses we’ve seen in older Huawei phones — almost certainly caused by EMUI — are gone on the Mate 9.
 They were never hugely intrusive, but remove them and the overall experience is cohesive, smoother, more mature, and speeds up work flow in subtle ways.
 The Mate 9 is a phone primarily aimed at people who wear suits and carry briefcases, and this is important for productivity fiends.

 Stunning dual cameras by Leica

 The Huawei P9 was the first to feature a Leica co-developed dual-lens camera, and it remains an amazing camera phone.
-The Mate 9 brings the second-generation sensor with it, along with a lot of expectation.
-Early builds of the software didn’t bring out the camera’s best, and we held off reviewing the device before the final version that will be installed on the phone you buy was released.
+The Mate 9 brings the second-generation sensor with it, along with lots of expectations.
+Early builds of the software didn’t bring out the camera’s best, and we held off reviewing the device before the final version was ready to test.

 It changed everything for the better, and we’re extremely pleased to report the Mate 9’s camera is every bit as fantastic as the P9’s.
 The top lens shoots in color and has 12 megapixels, while the monochrome lens underneath has been boosted to 20 megapixels.
 There’s optical image stabilisation, phase detection, laser autofocus, 4K video recording, and a f/2.2 aperture.

-Note: Update: Updated the section about Alexa and added points of comparison to newer devices, including the Galaxy S8.